Decentralized Medical Records Storage on Blockchain

 Development of a web application for Enviok

-Storing medical records directly in blockchain is a flawed solution for several reasons.
-First, HIPAA, GDPR, and most national health data laws require data deletion capability — this is incompatible with blockchain immutability.
-Second, data size (images, lab results, videos) makes on-chain storage economically infeasible.
-The correct architecture:
+Storing medical records directly on the blockchain is a mistake for several reasons.
+First, HIPAA and GDPR require data deletion — incompatible with blockchain immutability.
+Second, data volume (images, lab results, videos) makes on-chain storage economically unfeasible.
+The correct architecture is data off-chain, control on-chain.

-• On-chain: links to data (content-addressed hash), access rights, audit log, consent records
+• On-chain: references to data (content-addressed hash), access rights, audit log, consent records

 • Off-chain: encrypted medical data in HIPAA-compliant storage (S3, Azure Health Data Services) or decentralized storage (Ceramic, Filecoin with encryption)